shachey13/HughesLabTools/README.md

    i.
 Open a representative image in ImageJ/Fiji.

    ii.
 Use the Weka Segmentation plugin to train your classifier.
+Please assign the foreground to class 1 and the background to class 2 when training your classifier.

    iii.
 Save the trained classifier as a .model file.